Tens of thousands feared displaced in deadly attack on Mozambique gas town

 Lionel Dyck, who runs Dyck Advisory Group, a South African firm that works with Mozambique’s government, said his helicopters had come under heavy fire from insurgents wielding AK-47s, machine guns and mortars as they plucked people from the bush.

-He said most were being flown to a camp outside Palma used by the gas developments, which are led oil by oil majors like Total.
+He said most were being flown to a camp outside Palma used by the gas developments.

-Islamic State claimed the attack on Palma on Monday via its Amaq news agency.
-A U.S. official said it may show the group’s increasing “brazenness” in Mozambique, where militants are now seeking to hold towns.
+A ferry carrying around 1,000 people, including some injured, was expected to leave the project site for Pemba on Tuesday, a diplomat and another person familiar with the operation told Reuters.

-Additional reporting by Emma Rumney in Johannesburg, David Lewis in Nairobi, Patricia Rua and Catarina Demony in Lisbon; Writing by Emma Rumney; Editing by Olivia Kumwenda, Alexanda Zavis and Nick Macfie
+Additional reporting by David Lewis and Maggie Fick in Nairobi, Benjamin Mallet in Paris and Patricia Rua and Catarina Demony in Lisbon; Writing by Emma Rumney and Alexander Winning; Editing by Olivia Kumwenda-Mtambo, Alexandra Zavis and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.